Last updated: November 15, 2013

 Distracted driving legislation (2013):

-House Bill 6033: Would increase fines for electronic distracted driving to to $150 (first offense), $300 (second) and $500 (third or subsequent).
+House Bill 6033: Would increase fines for electronic distracted driving to $150 (first offense), $300 (second) and $500 (third or subsequent).
 One point against driver’s license and entry of violation on driver’s record, making it available to insurance companies.
 Approved (and created) by the Transportation Committee in a 32-2 vote of March 15.
 OK’d by the Finance Committee in a 48-1 vote of April 12.
+Approved by the House in a 139-1 vote of May 30.
+Approved by the Senate in a 26-9 vote of June 5.
+Public Act 13-271.
+Signed into law by the governor July 11.
+Takes effect Oct.
+1, 2013.
 (Transportation Committee)

 HB 5248: Would increase fines for distracted driving violations to $150 (first offense), $400 (second) and $500 (third or subsequent).
 Current fines, before court costs, are $100/$150/$200.
 In Transportation Committee.
 (Camillo)